arthurmco/familyline-testbed/README.md

 * *SDL:* for dealing with our window.
 Version 2.0 is required.
 * *devIL:* for loading our textures.
 * *cairo:* for drawing the interfaces
+* *libyaml:* For parsing the `assets.yaml` file, aka the asset list.

 If you are building under Windows, download the packages in their respective sites.

-If you are building on Linux, type the following command:
+If you are building on Linux, type the following command.
+This will install the dependencies.

 `# apt-get install libglm-dev libglew1.10 libglew-dev libsdl2-2.0.0 libsdl2-dev libdevil1c2 libdevil-dev
 libcairo2 libcairo2-dev`